binary-com/chef-third-party/cookbooks/sudo/README.md

 ]
 ```

-#### LWRP
+### Sudo Resource

 **Note** Sudo version 1.7.2 or newer is required to use the sudo LWRP as it relies on the "#includedir" directive introduced in version 1.7.2.
 The recipe does not enforce installing the version.
 To use this LWRP, set `node['authorization']['sudo']['include_sudoers_d']` to `true`.

 There are two ways for rendering a sudoer-fragment using this LWRP:
 1. Using the built-in template
 2. Using a custom, cookbook-level template

-Both methods will create the `/etc/sudoers.d/#{username}` file with the correct permissions.
+Both methods will create the `/etc/sudoers.d/#{resourcename}` file with the correct permissions.

 The LWRP also performs **fragment validation**.
 If a sudoer-fragment is not valid, the Chef run will throw an exception and fail.
 This ensures that your sudoers file is always valid and cannot become corrupt (from this cookbook).